-Social media offers great potential to make connections with your audience, build strong relationships and drive awareness of your brand, but to really make the most of it you need to have high-quality content.
+Social media offers great potential to build strong relationships and drive awareness of your brand, but to make the most of it you must have

 Social media is one of the most powerful content marketing tools available to any business.